x-englishwordnet/xewn/index.senses.md

 ### index.sense
 - all sensekeys are generated
+- sensekeys may have upper-case characters in the lemma part of the sensekey which follows the lemma's form in the lexical entry
+- there are as many sensekeys and lines as there are senses in the lexicographer's files
 - if the sense is described as having case in the lemma form, only the cased sensekey appears in the index
 - this is a one-one mapping between synset offset and sensekey
-- index lookup is case-sensitive but may be case-insensitive
+- proper index lookup is case-sensitive

 ### index.sense.pools
 - all sensekeys are generated
+- all sensekeys in the index are lower-cased
-- if the sense is described as having case in the lemma form:
+- if the sense is described as having upper-case in the lemma form:
-    - the lower-cased sensekey comes first
+    - only the lower-cased sensekey is present in the index
-    - the cased sensekey comes immediately after
+    - the cased sensekey is not used in the index
-- index lookup, if case-insensitive,  will presumably land on the first one
+- index lookup, if case-sensitive,  has to lower-case the target
+- each line is uniquely indexed by its sensekey
+- in some cases a line may have multiple values grouped in a sense pool; this happens when lower-casing has the effect of merging two cased sensekeys into one and the values cannot be merged
+- taking into account the entries past the first one requires non-standard processing but parsing until this break point is reached is standard.

 ### index.sense.legacy
 - all sensekeys are lower-cased and come from the *dc:identifier* attribute
 - they are not generated and any change reflects a decision on the lexicographer's side
 - they cannot serve as a measure of database stability
 - this is not a one-one mapping between synset offset and sensekey
+- index lookup, if case-sensitive,  has to lower-case the target
+- each line is uniquely indexed by its sensekey
+- in some cases a line may have multiple values grouped in a sense pool; this happens when lower-casing has the effect of merging two cased sensekeys into one and the values cannot be merged

 ------------------

 ### examples

 	line	line entry 				synset ref (for ease of reference)

 S H A K E S P E A R E